-All students are required to take 2 credits of experiential learning prior to graduation.
+All students are required to take 1 credits of experiential learning prior to graduation.
 The syllabus in the appendix of the GPBMS handbook provides more details on this course.
 The overall goal is for students to participate in an activity that better informs either their research questions or a career goal.
 This activity needs to be something that would not otherwise occur during the student's dissertation research.
 Students are encouraged to think broadly and develop unique experiences.
 A folder on SOLE (under Health Sciences Center Graduate Programs -> Biomedical Graduate Program) contains sample ideas.
 For this course, 1 credit hour is defined as 45 hours in the activity.
 This is a loose guideline and should not be considered the upper limit of time spent.
-Students can choose to enroll twice for 1 credit each time or enroll once for 2 credits.
 Financial assistance will be available to defray the cost of these experiences.
 Students must complete an application (available on SOLE) and have the activity approved prior to enrolling in the course.
-Connor Ferguson will receive applications, evaluations and can answer questions on this course.